-- For postdoctoral scholars in the Faculty of Arts and Sciences, the School of Engineering and Applied Sciences, and all Harvard-affiliated schools, centers, and institutes in Cambridge: Faculty of Arts and Sciences Office of Postdoctoral Affairs.
+- Faculty of Arts and Sciences Office of Postdoctoral Affairs: Serving postdoctoral scholars in the Faculty of Arts and Sciences, the School of Engineering and Applied Sciences, and all Harvard-affiliated schools, centers, and institutes in Cambridge.

-- For post-doctoral fellows at Harvard Medical School and the Harvard School of Dental Medicine: HMS/HSDM Office for Postdoctoral Affairs.
+- HMS/HSDM Office for Postdoctoral Affairs: Postdoctoral fellows at Harvard Medical School and the Harvard School of Dental Medicine.

-- For postdoctoral fellows and research associates at the Harvard T.H.
-Chan School of Public Health: Postdoctoral Association.
+- Postdoctoral Association: Postdoctoral fellows and research associates at the Harvard T.H.
+Chan School of Public Health.

 Harvard offers a competitive and flexible package of medical, dental, vision, flexible spending accounts, life insurance, disability insurance, and other benefits, with monthly health premiums based on salary tier.
 The Benefits Summary for Postdoctoral Fellows provides a full overview.
 The following online videos will help you learn more about your benefits:

 The following Harvard resources may provide assistance with housing needs.